j3-signalroom/iac-confluent-resources-tf/README.md

     confluent api-key create --resource "cloud"
     ```

-    Then, save the Confluent Cloud API Key and Secret in a secure place (e.g., AWS Secrets Manager or GitHub Secrets).
-You will need th e Confluent Cloud API Key pair when executing the local script to run the Terraform confirmatin or when executing the GitHub Workflow.
+    Next, securely store the Confluent Cloud API Key and Secret in a reliable secret management solution, such as AWS Secrets Manager or GitHub Secrets.
+These platforms provide encrypted storage, access controls, and automated rotation capabilities, ensuring that sensitive credentials are protected against unauthorized access or leakage.
+Properly storing your API Key pair is critical because it is required to authenticate and authorize any interactions with the Confluent Cloud when executing your local scripts or running your Terraform configuration in environments like GitHub Actions.
+This API Key pair allows Terraform to provision, manage, and update Confluent Cloud resources as defined in your infrastructure code, maintaining a secure, automated deployment pipeline.

 3. Clone the repo:
     ```shell